RER B: Rolling stock

 RER B is operated by 117 sets of the MI 79 series and 31 sets of the MI 84 series.
 These are to be replaced from 2025 by the MI 20 series.

 Past fleet include the MS 61, which operated on the line from 29 June 1967 to 28 February 1983, and the Class Z 23000, which operated from 16 November 1937 to 27 February 1987.

 Future

-"Aérofret" infill station
+Aérofret infill station

-As part of the Grand Paris public works programme, the creation of a new infill station called "Aérofret" between Parc des Expositions station to the south and Aéroport Charles de Gaulle 1 station to the north was proposed.
+As part of the Grand Paris public works programme, the creation of a new infill station called Aérofret between Parc des Expositions station to the south and Aéroport Charles de Gaulle 1 station to the north was proposed.
 The new station would be located adjacent to and serve the Aéroville mall as well as planned development on the western side of the freight areas on the western side of Charles de Gaulle Airport.
-It is slated to open by 2025 along with the planned developments in the area.
+It is slated to open at a date to be announced along with the planned developments in the area.